The Importance of HBCUs in the USA

 HBCUs provide more than 134,000 job opportunities in their local and regional economies.
 Plus, for each job on an HBCU campus, an additional 1.3 jobs are created off-campus due to HBCU-related spending.

 Not only do HBCUs provide growth to their communities, but they also provide economic success to their graduates.
-Annually, all HBCU grads go on to accumulate more than $130 billion over their lifetimes—double what they might expect to earn without a college degree.
+Annually, all HBCU grads accumulate more than $130 billion over their lifetimes—double what they might expect to earn without a college degree.
 Individually, an HBCU grad can expect to earn $927,000 more over their lifetime.

 Paving the Way for the Leaders of Tomorrow